 Since then, Storyville has issued the concert on CD.
 It did it in the summer of 2019 and the website published a long article about it on 11 August 2019.
 We also made the first concert available to DESS members in a follow up article on 20 November 2019.

 However, even if the concert is widely available we have decided to publish an article also about broadcast 47 to have have covered all Danish Radio’s Ellington program when the series ends in some monnths.

-The program starts with Love You Madly but this time it is sung by Nell Brooksire in a 3 February, 1971 stockpile recording session.
+The program starts with Love You Madly sung by Nell Brooksire.
+It is not from the Uppsala concert but from a stockpile recording session on 3 February, 1971.